Skip to content

 Circuit Breaker

 A Circuit Breaker prevents repeated failures when calling an unreliable downstream.
-It watches call outcomes and, after too many consecutive failures, opens to block further calls for a cool-down period so the dependency can recover.
+After too many consecutive failures it opens to block further calls for a cool-down period, so the dependency can recover.

 Why